 HOW TO MAKE PESTO

 Start by lightly toasting your pine nuts in a skillet or pan.
-If you can, really try not to skimp on this part.
+If you can, try not to skimp on this part.
 It enhances the flavour and tastes way better than plain old pine nuts.

 - A sauce for any meat or fish.

-- Add it into an Alfredo sauce.
+- Add it into an Alfredo sauce like our Creamy Pesto Shrimp Alfredo.

 - Spoon it over roasted vegetables.